async-profiler/async-profiler/docs/ConverterUsage.md

                list of frames followed by a counter.
 This is used by the FlameGraph script to generate the FlameGraph visualization of the profile data.

-  # flamegraph: Flamegraph is a hierarchical representation of call traces of the profiled
+  # flamegraph: FlameGraph is a hierarchical representation of call traces of the profiled
                 software in a color coded format that helps to identify a particular resource usage like CPU and memory for the application.